elk-audio/elk-docs/documents/sensei_configuration_format.md

   }
 }
 ```
-Since it is of type `no_output`, its value cannot be set and is taken care of automatically due to the high switching speed requirement.
+Since it is of type `no_output`, its value cannot be set and is taken care of automatically.
+This is needed due to the high switching speed requirement.
 Also note that custom `delta_ticks` is not supported on `multiplexer` hardware types.

-Now you can add the LED level meters to the config as before but the following extra information.
-These controllers are now become "multiplexed".
+Now you can declare the LED level meters in the config in the same way as decribed above but with the following extra information.
+These controllers are now "multiplexed".
     1. `multiplexer_id` : ID of the `multiplexer` controller which controls this LED level meter controller, which is 1 in this case.
     2. `multiplexer_pin` : Pin number of the `multiplexer` controller which activates or switches on this LED level meter controller which is DO0 and DO1 for Led Level meters A and B respectively.

-The following shows the configuration for the LED level meters A and B. Note that the range is 6 as there are 6 pins used per controller.
-Also note that custom `delta_ticks` for multiplexed controllers is not allowed.
+The following shows the configuration for the LED level meters A and B. Note that the range is equal to 6 as there are 6 pins used per controller.
+Also note that custom `delta_ticks` declaration for multiplexed controllers is not allowed.
 ```
 {
     "id" : 2,